didclab/CClient/README.md

     cd build
     ```

-3. Next you must initialize the build tree and specify where you want to install the One Data Share SDK.
+3. Next you must initialize the build tree and specify where you want to install the OneDataShare SDK.
 There are two
 ways to do this.
 To use the default GNU install directory (`/usr/local`), use
     ```
     cmake ../ -DCMAKE_BUILD_TYPE=Release